area9innovation/flow9/tools/dsl/wase/readme.md

 The basics work, and the compiler can parse, type and compile most instructions directly to WASM binaries that validate and run correctly.

-The most important missing instruction is `call_indirect`.
+The most important missing instruction is `call_indirect`, the second most important is arguably `br_table`, plus all vector instructions.

 The biggest problem in daily use is that error messages are currently without positions.